davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

-Upon receiving MongoDB Change Streams on event insertion, we are not sending the currently inserted event into Kafka directly, instead we treat this change merely as a trigger, which calls `DomainEventPublishJob.publishStagedDomainEvents()` to start the publishing of domain events to Kafka.
+Upon receiving MongoDB Change Streams on event insertion, we are not sending the currently inserted event into Kafka directly, instead we treat this change merely as a trigger, which calls `DomainEventPublishJob.publishStagedDomainEvents()` to start the publishing of Domain Events to Kafka.

 - The `DomainEventPublishJob.publishStagedDomainEvents()` method loads un-published events from the `publishing-event` collection and send them to Kafka: